Invisible Braces and Aligners: Types & Comparisons

 Costs

-The cost of invisible braces or aligner treatment will vary by which type of orthodontic treatment you choose.
+The costs will vary by which type of orthodontic treatment you choose.

 Many insurance plans may cover some or all of the costs of aligners.
 Some aligner providers will help you through the insurance process or work with your insurance company directly.